 - Hop-on/hop-off trolley tours (tickets good all day)

 - Bicycle taxi – not really a tour but they’ll take you wherever you want and tell you what they know

 - Walking tours

 - Self-guided walking tour

-With $5 invested in a walking tour book at the Visitor Center’s gift shop we set out on a tour that promised to take us through half of the Historic District in an hour and a half.
-We probably could have done it in that amount of if Dan hadn’t had his camera … but that seemed a bit rushed to us.
-Besides, that probably would have made for a far less interesting story.
+With $5 invested in a walking tour book at the Visitor Center's gift shop, we set out on a tour that promised to take us through half of the Historic District in an hour and a half.
+In reality, it took longer because Dan had his camera, and Savannah is chock full of beautiful things.

 Walking through Savannah